jamiemcd/noblenurses.net/site/content/testimonials/_index.md

   - author: Jessica Carbotti
     quote: >-
       Course was thorough and engaging.
 Best CPR renewal class I've ever taken!!
-  - author: Jessica O'Reel, PA
-    quote: >-
-      Wonderful experience.
-Would recommend to all providers.
-Will definitely be coming back for all of my renewals.
-Than
   - author: Lauren Sargent, RN
     quote: >-
       Chris was very flexible and accommodating!
 I needed to obtain my re-certification in BLS and the process was easy and convenient!